By Liisa Poussa, November 2013, updated November 2014

-Ahtisaari Day, named after Finnish Nobel Peace Prize laureate Martti Ahtisaari, is held in Finland every year on or near November 10.
+Ahtisaari Day, named after Finnish Nobel Peace Prize laureate Martti Ahtisaari, is held in Finland every year on or near November 10 (November 11 and 13 in 2014).
 Conflict resolution represents one of Finnish society’s key strengths.
 Kids start learning it in comprehensive school through peer mediation training, which forms a special focus on Ahtisaari Day.

 “It would be nice to mediate quarrels between others and to have harmony and peace in our school,” says sixth-year pupil Iina.
 Together with her classmate Oona, she has come to peer mediation training arranged at Vanttila School in Espoo.
 This morning they learn the first important thing about mediation: When one person is speaking, the others have a responsibility to listen.